 2.11 A Housing Trajectory is a useful tool for monitoring the rate, and expected rates, of housing developments against a target number of dwellings over a given time period.
-The trajectory overleaf illustrates the position as of March 2010 and shows the number of dwelling completions on an annual basis since 2001, and projects the likely number of dwellings in future years up until 2025/26.
-Future housing supply is broken down into various sources of supply including sites with planning permission which have yet to be built, new sites that will be allocated for development in the Site Specific Proposals Development Plan, and an estimate for housing completions that will occur on unidentified sites (Windfall).
-Further information is available in the Statement of Five Year Supply of Housing Land and Housing Trajectory published in April 2010.
+The trajectory overleaf illustrates the position as of 1st April 2012 and shows the number of dwelling completions on an annual basis since 2001, whilst projecting the likely number of dwellings in future years up until 2025/26.
+Future housing supply is broken down into various sources of supply including sites with planning permission which have yet to be built, new sites allocated for development in the Site Allocations Development Plan Document, and an estimate for housing completions that will occur on unidentified sites (Windfall).
+Further information is available in the latest Statement of Five Year Supply of Housing Land and Housing Trajectory (2011/12).